yourivw/LEClient/README.md

 ### Prerequisites

-The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.
-Version 1.0.0 does still work with PHP 5.2 since it is not yet compatible with ECDSA, and will be kept available, but will not be maintained.
+The minimum required PHP version is 5.2.0.
+Version 7.1.0 is required for EC keys.
+The function generating EC keys will throw an exception when trying to generate EC keys with a PHP version below 7.1.0.
+Version 1.0.0 will be kept available, but will not be maintained.

 This client also depends on cURL and OpenSSL.